fullfacing/keycloak4s/README.md

 ## Module: keycloak4s-admin-monix <a name="keycloak4s-admin-monix"></a>
 An alternative of keycloak4s-admin typed to Monix with [Tasks][Task] as the response wrapper and [Observables][Observable] as the streaming type, removing the need to set up the types for KeycloakClient or the service handlers.
 Additionally this module contains reactive streaming variants of the fetch calls allowing for batch retrieval and processing, and a Monix-wrapped Akka-HTTP based sttp backend ready for use.

-The steps to make calls remains mostly the same as in the keycloak4s-admin, below is an example with the prebuilt sttp backend specifically, refer to the keycloak4s-admin segment for additional information.
+The steps to make calls remains mostly the same as in the keycloak4s-admin, below is an example with the prebuilt sttp backend specifically, refer to [Module: keycloak4s-admin](#keycloak4s-admin) for additional information.

 *Example:*
 ```scala